 3. Do it yourself.
 Small businesses are critical to the health of America’s economy.
 With your advanced degree in hand, you are already well-equipped to succeed in an arena where only 20 percent of new businesses typically survive their first five years.
 Use your advanced degree to do what everyone around you only dreams of accomplishing.

 4. Give your expertise away.
 When you volunteer in your area of expertise, there is no telling whom you might meet.
 Perhaps the CEO of your dream company is passionate about that cause too.
 Or maybe you will meet someone who is an innovator like you and you will decide to start a company together.
 Everything is possible when you decide to give your skills away to deserving others.

 5. Network.
 If no one knows what you are looking for, you won’t have a very good chance of finding it.
 Perhaps someone is in a position to help you — and perhaps later you might be in a position to help them.
 People don’t just network to help themselves.
 They also engage in networking because it simply feels good to help others.

-With these innovative tactics, you can be on your way to a great career that puts all of your hard-earned, advanced degree skills to good use!
+With these innovative tactics, you can be on your way to a job after graduate school!
 Good luck!

 - Coffee Chat and Q&A with Anna - October 26, 2020